 In an effort to ensure timely graduation, all UNF-based undergraduate engineering students must maintain satisfactory progress towards their degree.
-Students who enroll at UNF as freshmen, must demonstrate their progress by meeting certain milestones.
-Failure to maintain progress will result in a "Probation Hold" on the student's record and they will not be able to enroll for the following terms until they have met with an academic advisor to revise their plan of study.
+Students who enroll at UNF as freshmen, must demonstrate their progress by meeting certain progress milestones.
+Failure to maintain progress will result in a "Probation" on the student's record and they will not be able to enroll for the following terms until they have met with an academic advisor to revise their Academic Plan.
 Satisfactory progress is defined by two milestones in the early curriculum:

 - Milestone 1 occurs after completion of the 3rd term (semester) of study

-- Milestone 2 occurs after completion of the 6th term.
+- Milestone 2 occurs after the completion of the 6th term of study

 *Electrical Engineering does not require the Chemistry Lab section, only the lecture.

-All milestone courses MUST BE COMPLETED WITH A GRADE OF "C" OR BETTER BY THE SECOND ATTEMPT.
-Failure to complete a milestone course with a "C" or better by the second attempt will require a student to change to a non-engineering major (see the "One-Repeat Policy," below).
+All milestone courses taken at UNF MUST BE COMPLETED WITH A GRADE OF "C" OR BETTER BY THE SECOND ATTEMPT.
+Failure to complete a milestone course with a "C" or better by the second attempt will require a student to change to a non-engineering major (see the "One-Repeat Policy" below).

-The MGPA will be calculated using all attempts of the Milestone courses taken while enrolled at UNF and from other universities five years prior to enrollment at UNF, excluding grades that have been forgiven by the UNF "Grade Forgiveness Policy" or "Term Forgiveness Policy" upon completion of Milestones 1 and 2, students must have an MGPA of
+The MGPA will be calculated using all attempts of the Milestone courses taken while enrolled at UNF and all transferred grades from equivalent milestone courses transferred from other universities.
+Grades that have been forgiven by the UNF "Grade Forgiveness Policy" or "Term Forgiveness Policy" are not calculated in the MGPA.